 Great for joggers and brisk walkers alike, Damuan Recreational Park is another option for those looking to run off steam while enjoying a scenic riverside view.
 The narrow, riverside park is lined with pathways and the trees provide shade for joggers.
 The one-kilometre long stretch of land is home to two separate playgrounds catering to young visitors as well as a skateboard park for youth.
 Additionally, the park houses a steamboat (hot pot) restaurant, a great place for a post-jog meal or dinner with friends.
 Scattered throughout the park are six ASEAN-themed sculptures.
-Each sculpture represents its respective original ASEAN member country: Brunei Darussalam, Malaysia, Indonesia, Singapore, Thailand and the Philippines.
+Each sculpture represents its respective original ASEAN member countries: Brunei Darussalam, Malaysia, Indonesia, Singapore, Thailand and the Philippines themed ‘Harmony in Diversity’.

 Located about five kilometres away from the iconic Billionth Barrel Monument, the Seria Energy Recreational Park is a special gift to the community of Seria from Brunei Shell Petroleum Company Sdn Bhd (BSP) to commemorate its 90th anniversary in 2019.
 Boasting features such as slides, monkey bars, a kinetic see-saw, fireman pole, swings and jungle gyms, the playground is popular among children.
 One of the park’s attractions is the Offshore Rig Playground which resembles an oil platform, providing a glimpse into the basic structure of an oil platform.

 The ‘I Love Seria’ sign is also popular among social media savvy visitors who enthusiastically snap away photos to share with friends and family.